piStacya/CRIME_ANALYSIS_DS/README.md

 - Crime trends over the years for each ICCS category
 - Countries with the highest rates for each crime type
 - Top crime categories for each country
+- Structural Shifts: How traditional crime (theft, robbery) is being replaced by modern offenses (cybercrime, drugs)
+- Country Profiles: "Criminal Fingerprints" (radar charts) that categorize countries based on specific risk types (Physical/Institutional/Social Sensitivity)
+- Statistical anomalies: How reporting rates and legal definitions (e.g., in Sweden or small countries like Liechtenstein) change the overall data picture

 This project is purely descriptive and does not make causal claims.